Fantastic6/Part2-Final/Test_Instructions_Part_2.md

 # Test Instructions - Part 2

 Note (For mac users): We have a ...
 (OFF) button.
 It will turn off "OUR" computer and set all registers to 0.
 Then you can turn it back on by clicking on it.
-It will go to on.
+It will go to ON.

 Note (For windows users): The button will say OFF.